FHIR/FSHSchool/content/docs/SUSHI/tips/_index.md

 To specify a certain edition of SNOMED CT - for example to ensure terminology validation works correctly - do the following:

-1. Add a new `parameters` section to your `sushi-config.yaml`:
+1. Add or modify the `parameters` section in your `sushi-config.yaml` to specify a `path-expansion-params` parameter.
 ```yml
 parameters:
   path-expansion-params: Parameters-expansion.json
 ```

-2. Create an `input/fsh/expansion.fsh` file.
-If you'd like to use the US edition of SNOMED, fill this in:
+2. Create an `input/fsh/expansion.fsh` file and define an instance of `Parameters` with the id `expansion`.
+Within the Parameters instance, specify a `system-version` parameter.
+For example, if you'd like to use the US edition of SNOMED, add this definition:
 ```
 Instance: expansion
 InstanceOf: Parameters